Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 Okay.

-Uh, she instructed her in place to give all the cash to her and not to give out receipts.
+She instructed her employees to give all the cash to her and not to give out receipts.

 After years of this occurring, an employee reported her to an investigative team of a local television network.

-The investigator discovered that Kilby was doing and uh what Kilby was doing and was uh subsequently indicted for 29 counts of theft by taking in 29 counts Of computer theft.
+The investigator discovered that Kilby was doing and what Kilby was doing and was subsequently indicted for 29 counts of theft by taking and 29 counts of computer theft.

 She specifically argued that the state failed to prove that the money she directed to her personal accounts were the property of the animal shelter.

-However, two members of the board of direction of the animal shelter testified that Kilby was never authorized to solicit funds and deposit them into a personal bank account.
+However, two members of the board of direction of the animal shelter testified that Kilby was never authorized to solicit funds and deposit them into her personal bank account.

 Therefore, the jury found Kilby guilty of racketeering based upon the theft by taking incidents.